-Attachment #2

 Equipment List

-Although some equipment may be provided by the Agency, Contractor is required to complete the list provided.
+Although some equipment may be provided by the Agency, Contractor is required to complete the list provided for any additional equipment deemed needed to perform job.
 The Contractor is advised that the lsit is by no means exhaustive and that the responsibility of providing the equipment and supplies necessary and essential for perfoming the work specified in the contract rests with the Contractor.